 Most of the Graduate School Bulletin is devoted to the responsibilities that students bear in maintaining satisfactory academic progress.
 But given the central importance of the mentoring relationship to a student’s degree progress and subsequent professional career, the Graduate School believes that the faculty bear a concomitant responsibility toward the student to provide satisfactory mentoring.
 Consequently, it is the policy of the Graduate School that a student who has been admitted to a degree program and who is making satisfactory academic progress has a right to faculty mentorship.

 This right is not without limits.
 For example, a student who has been unable to gain approval of a dissertation proposal and is unwilling to modify the proposal to accommodate the recommendation of potential mentors will eventually be determined to no longer be making satisfactory degree progress.
-If the student has not been making satisfactory progress, such that no faculty will work with the student, that lack of progress must have been documented.
-Absent such documentation, the program’s responsibility to provide a mentor will remain.
+If the student has not been making satisfactory progress, such that no faculty will work with the student, that lack of progress must be documented.
+Absent such documentation, the program will retain responsibility to provide a suitable mentor.

 The point at which the mentor must be chosen will vary from one program to another, and broadly from one discipline to another.
-Wherever in a program that decision point occurs, to demonstrate satisfactory progress, the student will have three months to identify a mentor.
+Wherever in a program that decision point occurs, the student will have three months to demonstrate satisfactory progress.
 Once a mentor is in place, if difficulties should arise in the mentor-mentee relationship, the program should attempt to resolve those difficulties.
 If such mediation proves unsuccessful either the student or the mentor may decide to break that relationship.
-In that case, the remaining members of the student’s doctoral committee – or, if such a committee has not yet been formed, the Director of Graduate Studies – will provide academic guidance while the student attempts to identify another willing faculty member to work with.
+In that case, the remaining members of the student’s doctoral committee – or, if such a committee has not yet been formed, the Director of Graduate Studies – will provide academic guidance while the student attempts to identify another willing faculty member to serve as their mentor.
 The student will have three months to do so.
 If the student is unable to identify a new mentor within that time period, the program may recommend to the Dean of the Graduate School that the student be dismissed from the program.